Española mockingbird

-The Hood mockingbird (Mimus macdonaldi), also known as the Española mockingbird, is a species of bird in the family Mimidae.
+The Española mockingbird (Mimus macdonaldi), also known as the Hood mockingbird, is a species of bird in the family Mimidae.
 It is endemic to Española Island in the Galápagos Islands, Ecuador, and it is one of four closely related mockingbird species endemic to the Galápagos archipelago.
 It is found in dry forests and is omnivorous, though it primarily is a carnivore or scavenger.
 The species has a highly territorial social structure and has no fear of humans.
-It is the only species of Galápagos mockingbird that Charles Darwin did not see or collect on the voyage of the Beagle.
+It is the only species of Galápagos mockingbird that Charles Darwin did not see or collect on the voyage of HMS Beagle.

+Taxonomy

+The Española mockingbird was formally described in 1890 by the American ornithologist Robert Ridgway based on a specimen collected by naturalists on the USS Albatross on the island of Española in the Galápagos Islands.
+Ridgway coined the binomial name Nesomimus macdonaldi where the specific epithet was chosen to honour Marshall McDonald who was the United States Commissioner of Fisheries.
+The Española mockingbird is now one of 14 species placed in the genus Mimus that was introduced in 1826 by the German zoologist Friedrich Boie.
+The species is monotypic: no subspecies are recognised.

 Description

 Similar to the other species of Galápagos mockingbirds, this species has a mottled gray and brown plumage with a white underbelly.
 A long tail and legs give the bird its distinctive appearance.
 The species has a long, thin beak, useful for tapping into the eggs of seabirds.
 The species has the largest bill of any of the Galápagos mockingbirds.
 The species, along with the other Galápagos mockingbirds, is most closely related to the Bahama mockingbird (Mimus gundlachii), despite the closer geographical proximity of Ecuador's long-tailed mockingbird (Mimus longicaudatus).